 He channeled a volcanic intensity into defining roles, from a Roman general to a mathematician, becoming one of cinema's most formidable and unpredictable leading men.

-Russell Crowe didn't just act in movies; he inhabited them with a physical and psychological commitment that often blurred the line between performer and character.
-Born in New Zealand and raised in Australia, he first turned heads with a searing performance as a skinhead in 'Romper Stomper,' announcing an actor of raw, dangerous power.
-His Hollywood breakthrough was a masterclass in controlled fury as the whistleblower in 'The Insider,' followed by his Oscar-winning turn as Maximus in 'Gladiator,' a role that cemented his status as a global star.
-Crowe consistently defied easy categorization, moving from the schizophrenic genius of 'A Beautiful Mind' to the battered boxer in 'Cinderella Man.'
-Off-screen, his passion for music with his band Thirty Odd Foot of Grunts and his outspoken nature have made his career as compelling and tumultuous as the figures he's portrayed.
+Russell Crowe won an Oscar for his role as Maximus in 'Gladiator.'
+Born in New Zealand and raised in Australia, he first turned heads with a searing performance as a skinhead in 'Romper Stomper.'
+His Hollywood breakthrough came as the whistleblower in 'The Insider,' followed by the global stardom of 'Gladiator.'
+Crowe moved from the schizophrenic genius of 'A Beautiful Mind' to the battered boxer in 'Cinderella Man.'
+Off-screen, he pursued music with his band Thirty Odd Foot of Grunts.
+His outspoken nature has made his career as compelling as the figures he portrayed.

 1946–1964